koodo-reader/koodo-reader/README.md

 - One-click export of notes and highlights, supporting **CSV**, **Markdown**, **HTML**, **TXT**, and **PDF**
 - Privacy-first design: no tracking services, and no proactive uploading of your reading data or personal information
 - Support **OPDS** protocol and share your library as an **OPDS** feed
+- Support browser extension to save anything on the web to your library
 - Built-in 50+ plugins for translation, dictionaries, and text-to-speech, with support for custom plugins
 - Support vertical layout book
 - Support reading statistics